maawoo/TDC_thesis/source/04_results.md

 \newpage
 #### Results {#sec:pp_obs_results}

 Based on the performance considerations tested, the actual per-pixel observations were calculated for each dataset.
 The results for the Sentinel-1A/B (descending) and Sentinel-2A/B datasets are shown in Figure @fig:pp_obs_s1_desc and @fig:pp_obs_s2, respectively.
-Similar figures are available in APPENDIX X for the Landsat 8 and the Sentinel-1A/B (ascending) datasets.
+Similar figures are available in Appendix B for the Sentinel-1A/B (ascending) (Figure @fig:appendixfig_B1) and Landsat 8 (Figure @fig:appendixfig_B2) datasets.

-- Appendix B, Figures @fig:appendixfig_B1 and @fig:appendixfig_B2

 On a larger spatial scale the number of valid observations is mostly affected by the orbits of the initial level-1 datasets.
 This can be observed in all cases, with some regions of fewer observations overlapping between the different datasets.
 Additionally, the original overlapping UTM grid of the Sentinel-2A/B dataset can be identified due to a slightly higher number of observations along its edges (see Appendix A, Figure @fig:appendixfig_A1 for comparison).

 As expected, the Sentinel-1A/B datasets show a rather homogenous distribution of values.
 However, a closer look reveals clusters of pixels with lower numbers of valid observations in comparison to surrounding areas.
 Most clusters appear in urban areas, as highlighted in Figure @fig:pp_obs_s1_desc for the state capital Erfurt, and might be related to processing artifacts due to high backscatter values.

 Smaller-scale patterns are apparent in both optical datasets, due to the cloud/cloud-shadow-mask used for the computation.
 Some particular patterns correspond to false positive detections of the modified FMask algorithm that is used during ARD processing [@Frantz2015; @Frantz2018].
 Examples are highlighted as A and B in Figure @fig:pp_obs_s2.
-Various points located in urban or industrial areas are repeatedly flagged as cloud covered, which appear as circular areas of fewer observations because of the 300 m cloud-buffer chosen during processing (see Table @tbl:force-params) (A).
+Various points located in urban or industrial areas are repeatedly flagged as cloud covered, which appear as circular areas of fewer observations because of the 300 m cloud-buffer chosen during processing (see Table \ref{table:force-params}) (A).
 In other areas the extent of water bodies is outlined due to false positive cloud-shadow detections (B).
 Other patterns seem to show a natural variation due to topography.
 As highlighted by C, the number of clear-sky observations in the Thuringian forest, which is situated at higher elevations than the rest of the region, is noticeably lower than in the Thuringian basin located to the northeast.

 ![Number of valid observations between 2017-01-01 and 2019-12-31 for each available pixel of the Sentinel-1A/B descending dataset.
 An area of the state captial Erfurt is highlighted (a), which shows clusters of pixels with a reduced number of valid observations in comparison to surrounding areas.](source/figures/04_results_5__obs_s1_desc.png){#fig:pp_obs_s1_desc width=100% short-caption="Per-pixel computation: Valid observations for Sentinel-1A/B descending."}